daquioag/team-SAL/docs/customization.md

    It will bring you to a drop-down menu, giving you the option to *Log in via GitHib...* or *Log in with token...* to GitHub by authorizing your GitHub account or by generating a token.

 <code>⚠️ ATTENTION:  </code>  For this instruction set we are going to add out GitHub account using the *Log in via GitHib...* option.
-To add your GitHub accout using a token, click [here](https://github.com/daquioag/team-SAL/edit/gh-pages/docs/customization.md#learn-more-about-commit-messages).

 5. Click on **Log in via GitHub...**

    >![addAccount](../assets/images/VSC-images/VSC_7.png)